mulesoft-labs/exchange-documentation-samples/mule-app/README.md

 [INFO] ------------------------------------------------------------------------
 ```

+## Advanced Example

-3. Deploy the application in CloudHub using [Runtime Manager](https://docs.mulesoft.com/runtime-manager/deploying-to-cloudhub).
+1. Deploy the application in CloudHub using [Runtime Manager](https://docs.mulesoft.com/runtime-manager/deploying-to-cloudhub).
-4. After the deployment is ready, call `http://<your-app-url>/helloWorld`.
+2. After the deployment is ready, call `http://<your-app-url>/helloWorld`.

 Successful execution produces this: